sreerekha17/capstone-project-online-shopping/README.md

 # Capstone Project: Predicting Online Shopper Purchase Behavior

-## Project Overview
+## Executive Summary

 In online retail, most users browse products without making a purchase.
 Understanding why some users convert while others do not is a key business problem for retailers.
 Accurately predicting purchase intent can help improve personalization, marketing strategies, and overall user experience.

 This capstone project focuses on analyzing online shopper behavior and building machine learning models to predict whether a user session will result in a purchase.
-The project is divided into two phases to align with the course structure and the CRISP-DM framework.

 ---
+## Rationale

+Online retail faces a challenge: many users browse products without making a purchase.
+Understanding which users are likely to convert allows retailers to:

+Personalize recommendations

+Optimize marketing spend

+Improve customer engagement

+Increase conversion rates

+Predicting purchase intent is therefore a high-impact business problem that combines data analysis and machine learning.

 ## Research Question